anuprulez/galaxy_tool_recommendation/README.md

 **Note**: Initial work to create tool recommendation model is stored at https://github.com/anuprulez/similar_galaxy_workflow.
 This repository storing the history of work until October, 2019 will not be used in future.
 The current repository (https://github.com/anuprulez/galaxy_tool_recommendation) will be used for current and future developments.

-## How to create a sample tool recommendation model
+## (To reproduce this work) How to create a sample tool recommendation model:

-As the deep learning training time is high (> 24 hrs), the following steps should be used to create a sample tool recommendation model on a subset of workflows:
+**Note**: To reproduce this work after training on complete model, it is required to have a large compute resource (with 20-30 GB RAM) and it takes > 24 hrs on a VMs with 20 cores.
+However, the following steps can be used to create a sample tool recommendation model on a subset of workflows:

 1. Install the dependencies by executing the following lines:
     *    `conda env create -f environment.yml`